 Industrial development proposals will be required to compensate internal flows (using on-site storage to a predetermined allowable outflow including design in accordance with bioretention principles) before discharging runoff into the existing or future precinct drainage network.
 Industrial development within Lots 1 and 10 to 13 inclusive is constrained by the current alignment of the existing surface drain.
-It is recommended an integrated stormwater management strategy is prepared, informed by technical hydrological and ecological studies, which considers the realignment of the surface water drainage from its existing flow path to an alignment along the existing Hatch Court, accommodating outflow from Jacaranda Springs and Lot 200, and the management of this in the context of the identified REW's.
-It is noted that Lot 1499 is not constrained by the easement and has a designated drainage discharge point into the existing drainage easement.
+It is recommended an integrated stormwater management strategy is prepared, informed by technical hydrological and ecological studies, which considers the realignment of the surface water drainage from its existing flow path to an alignment along the existing Hatch Court, accommodating outflow from Jacaranda Springs and Lot 200, and the management and has a designated drainage discharge point into the existing drainage easement.